Introduction

 logical structures.

-Another characteristic of Volleyball that is far less apparent at the hardware or
+Volleyball that is far less apparent at the hardware or mathematical levels, but which is readily

-is the precariousness of its main loop structure.
-Video game programs typically require
+revealed by its programming block diagram, is the precariousness of its main loop

-a program loop that continually reads input states, calculates trajectories, tracks
+reads input states, calculates trajectories, tracks progress, remembers inventory

-progress, remembers inventory and score, and draws the onscreen graphics and sends
+and score, and draws the onscreen graphics and sends them to a frame buffer [

-(by someone yanking the power plug out of the wall, for instance), the current state
+of the wall, for instance), the current state is lost and the program must start over

-is lost and the program must start over from the beginning (though it may re-load
+from the beginning (though it may re-load saved data).
+In

-and the positions of any spots are continuously drawn, but all of the interactive
+of any spots are continuously drawn, but all of the interactive logic of the game

-logic of the game relies on a loop created by successive flip-flop activations.
-If
+relies on a loop created by successive flip-flop activations.
+If a flip-flop is not

-a flip-flop is not activated within a particular period of time, the loop terminates.
+activated within a particular period of time, the loop terminates.
+Player spots are

-a result of Volleyball’s logical structure.
+Volleyball’s logical structure.

 If Wilfried Hou Je Bek is right that we should “regard the loop as a species of tool

-180) then Volleyball’s contingent loop is a telling detail in the conceptual flow
+Volleyball’s contingent loop is a telling detail in the conceptual flow of this game.
+In practice,

-of this game.
-In practice, the “volley” in the game’s title refers to a sustained,
+the “volley” in the game’s title refers to a sustained, repetitive sequence of a ball

-repetitive sequence of a ball bouncing off the left and right players.
-But as we can
+bouncing off the left and right players.
+But as we can readily see, this sequence

-readily see, this sequence can’t repeat without direct player input via the controllers.
+can’t repeat without direct player input via the controllers.
+Our program block diagram

-Our program block diagram reveals that there is no loop connecting an internal signal
+reveals that there is no loop connecting an internal signal to the “Player 1 Position”

-to the “Player 1 Position” composite block in Figure 11.
-In this sense, Volleyball
+composite block in Figure 11.
+In this sense,

-has a limited runtime without active input.
+Volleyball has a limited runtime without active input.
 The code will have run its course once

 the ball exits the screen and only uninteresting periodic behavior will be produced